pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

 ## Project description and user needs
 (Week 2-3)

+We used the following questions as guidelines for our interviews: [Interview Questions](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Interview_Needfinding_Questions.pdf)

     TODO
 Add a description of your project, based on your needfinding and brainstorming.
 Minimum answer the following questions:
 - What are the problem the users are facing?